 Point-of-use treatment systems should be installed in outlets that dispense water for human consumption.
 The techniques used include chemical disinfection, boiling, solar distillation, filtration, ozone water disinfection, activated charcoal absorption, and ultraviolet disinfection.

 Arsenic Removal Filters (ARFs) are usually installed to remove arsenic compounds present.
-Maintaining these filters is essential to ensure that the drinking water is always safe.
+Maintaining these filters is essential to ensure drinking water is always safe.

 Groundwater Remediation is also another management technique.
 The biological treatment techniques employed are bioaugmentation, bioslurping, bioventing, phytoremediation, and biosparging.
 Chemical techniques such as ion exchange, ozone gas injection, membrane separation, and chemical precipitation can also be used.